swalschuler/InfiniteImport/README.md

 # InfiniteImport
-Chrome extension for importing grades into Infintie Campus.
+Chrome extension for importing grades into Infinite Campus.